 [Recommended read: How Businesses Can Maintain a Good Credit Score]

 Hire professionals for projects

-A small business might not always be able to afford to pay salaries to specialized professionals.
+A small business might not always be able to afford to pay salaries to specialised professionals.
 Even if the business can afford to, it might not have enough work on a recurring basis to hire a full-time professional.

 Hence, employing a professional or consultant on a freelance or contractual basis would make sense.
 Such professionals could be CAs, designers, software developers, content writers, social media marketers, etc.

 You can use your working capital to employ such professionals for specific, time-based projects.
 No need to hire them as full-time employees and pay them a monthly salary.A business can use working capital to hire professionals or consultants for specific, time-based projects.
 Click To Tweet

 Some of the rules that apply to our personal finances are also relevant to business finance.
 One such rule is the importance of having an emergency fund.
 A business has to be prepared for a rainy day.